aviator5/dnaspec-origin/docs/project-guide.md

 ```

 This command is a convenience wrapper that:
-1. Updates all sources from their origins (equivalent to `dnaspec update --all --add-new=none`)
+1. Updates all sources from their origins sequentially (non-interactive)
 2. Regenerates all agent files (equivalent to `dnaspec update-agents --no-ask`)
 3. Displays consolidated summary of all changes

 **Non-interactive design:**
 - Safe for CI/CD pipelines - never prompts for user input
 - Uses saved agent configuration from `dnaspec.yaml`
-- Does NOT add new guidelines automatically (uses `--add-new=none` policy)
+- Does NOT add new guidelines automatically (keeps only existing guidelines)
 - Exits early if any source update fails

 **Flags:**